 ABOUT

-Her work on Poetic Routes was adopted by the Albuquerque City Planning Department as a way to use poetry as a means of understanding neighborhoods and community character and values throughout town.
-As a practitioner of creative placemaking, she has taught poetry workshops in Albuquerque’s bosque and Place as Text institutes with the National Collegiate Honors Council.
-Amaris has painted murals throughout Albuquerque, acted in a radio drama about the Badlands National Park, and taken students on multi-week camping trips along the Lewis and Clark Trail.
+I have written two poetry books, A Poetic Inventory of the Sandia Mountains and Glitches in the FBI; a camping guide to New Mexico, Best Tent Camping: New Mexico; and a graphic novel, Unfiltered: A Cancer Year Diary.
+My work with Poetic Routes, in interactive poetic cartography of Albuquerque, was been adopted by the Albuquerque City Planning Department in 2021, as a way to use poetry as a means of understanding neighborhoods and community character throughout town.
+As a practitioner of creative placemaking, I have taught poetry workshops in Albuquerque’s bosque and Place as Text institutes with the National Collegiate Honors Council.
+I have also painted murals throughout Albuquerque, acted in a radio drama about the Badlands National Park, and taken students on multi-week camping trips along the Lewis and Clark Trail.